 An attitude change accompanied the installation of the tool barcode-driven tracking system; it brought a sense of accountability to the site, something that was lacking before.
 “It really made the guys think about it,” Lura said.

 In the past, items may not have been returned for a number of reasons.
 The employee may have simply forgotten to return the tool, or perhaps left it at a job site with the intention of using it later.
 These items could be left unclaimed for months, or perhaps mistakenly packed with a contractor?s equipment and removed from the site altogether.

 With a computerized sign-out system, tradespeople seem to have gained a sense of accountability for the items they are issued, and tools are now being returned with amazing regularity.
 Lura believes the shift in the employees? outlook is a result of the fact that Dow?s attitude toward their tools has changed.
 “Before they had a ?they don?t care, so why should I? attitude,” he explained.

-As time goes by and the labeling and cataloging process continues, the plant finds additional uses for its tool tracking system.
+As time goes by and the labeling and cataloging process continues, the plant finds additional uses for its barcode-driven tracking system.
 While it was purchased with the intention of bar coding only hand tools, the system now is used to track the usage of a number of other items.
-For example, the plant has started using the system to track the site?s company trucks.
+For example, the plant has started using the system to track the site’s company trucks.
 This allows the staff to monitor how often the vehicles are used, and if they are returned on time.

 By introducing accountability and effective reporting functions, as well as reducing the need for large annual expenditures for asset purchases and rentals, the system is expected to save the Fort Saskatchewan plant a significant amount of money annually.
-“We?re adding value to our jobs,” Lura said, and he expects the system will spread to other Dow sites in the future.
+“We’re adding value to our jobs,” Lura said, and he expects the system will spread to other Dow sites in the future.